de-grote/aoc2016/readme.md

 A bit of text describing my expierence with creating a solution for a specefic day.

-* day 1: A lot of small bugs today, mostly type mismatches with different types of ints, understandable but annoying
+* day 1: A lot of small bugs today, mostly type mismatches with different types of ints, understandable but annoying.

+* day 2: It honestly took me way to long to make the HashMap because of all the braces, went pretty smoothly apart from that though.

 ---